Expensive bits and bytes.

 Ah the megapixel race.
 They say (who the hell are 'they' anyway?) that 6-8 mp will give you a quality single magazine page print and 11-12mp a double-page spread size.
 Although the marketers would have you believe that megapixel-envy is everything, more pixels merely gets you bigger pictures, and how often do you print out wall-sized posters of your cat anyway?

-As with many things in life, this all boils down to the old quantity vs quality vs price equation, and the nasty side to the "more megapixels is better" mantra is that the bigger the pic, the more visible it's imperfections will be when inspected up-close.
-If you, or more likely your camera manufacturer, spends all its money on pixels, that might just leave less for quality optics or a decent quality imaging sensor or processor.
+As with many things in life, this all boils down to the old quantity vs quality vs price equation, and the nasty side to the "more megapixels is better" mantra is that the more pixels they squeeze onto a sensor, the smaller they are; and bigger the pic, the more visible it's imperfections will be when inspected up-close.
+If you, or more likely your camera manufacturer, spends all its money on pixels, that might just leave less a decent quality imaging sensor or processor.

 Yes, while looking at that 8mp pic at 100% on your PC, you may regret picking up that second hand 20-600mm f8 zoom in Bangkok last year: plenty has been written on the interweb about lenses that seemed fantastic in the film world, but under the cruel digital microscope are not as sharp as their owners had hoped.
 On point-and-shooters, beware of tiny lenses and tiny apertures that require slow shutter speeds and full time flash and leave blurry noisy images behind.
 'They' have always said that you should spend your money on lenses, not bodies.
 Hard to believe, but they're right about that one.